elixirland/xlp-book-club-API/README.md

   - Includes instructions how to use the endpoints

 ### Don't worry about
-To keep the challenge simple, you do not have to implement the following:
+To keep the exercise simple, you do not have to implement the following:

   - Client authentication and/or authorization
   - Rate limiting